oracle-devrel/devo.tutorials/oci-iac-framework/getting-started-with-oci-step-1-provider.md

 }
 ```

-Now, we close the file test the integration with `plan` command.
+Now, we close the file and test the integration with the `plan` command.
 Because we left the input variable for the tenancy ID empty, we need to refer to a environment setting.
-The unix command [printenv][linux_printenv] unveils the respective environment variable.
+The unix command [printenv][linux_printenv] unveils the respective environment variable:

 ```console
 printenv | grep TENANCY
 ```

-With the `-var` argument we provide the expected input, running terraform.
+With the `-var` argument, we provide the expected input and run terraform:

 ```console
 cd ~/project && terraform init && terraform plan -var tenancy_ocid=$OCI_TENANCY